emrp/emrp2018_Moers_Trashbins/Georeferencing.md

  4. Shapefile will be added in the layer window
 ![Shapefile creation](https://github.com/emrp/emrp2018_Moers_Trashbins/blob/bhuwan/pictures/georeferencing%20photo/shapefile%20creation.png)
  5. To add or edit feature, click on *Toggle Editing* button or simple right click on the shape file and you can find *Toggle Editing*
- 6. Locate the points and capture it as a point and save shapefile
+ 6. locate the points and capture it as a point
 	 - Click on the capture point button
 	 - Find the dots in the image and click on that to add point on that location
 	 - Feature attribute window will open then give the unique name to each point